 However, the actual viewable measurements of the panel are often hidden in the description.
 This means in some cases, a model may only have a viewable portion of 23.6" although it still falls under the 24" category.

-For under $150, most gaming monitors will be in the 22" or 24" screen size.
+For under $150, most gaming monitors will be in the 22" or 24" screen size (in some cases you may see a 27-inch monitor).
 Ideally, you want to buy a 24" as the standard for gaming displays in pro tournament and events is a 24-inch monitor running at 1080P FHD.

-Resolution refers to the total number of pixels found on a screen's panel and these are into different common resolutions that often have a nickname.
-In this article's case, all of our monitor recommendations offer a 1080P full high definition (FHD) resolution.
+Resolution refers to the total number of pixels (aka pixel density) found on a screen's panel and these are into different common resolutions that often have a nickname.
+In this article's case, all of our recommendations offer a 1080P full high definition (FHD) resolution.

 This attribute is a bit confusing to explain through text (we have embedded a helpful video below), but the refresh rate of a display refers to the number of times per second (measured in hertz) that your screen will update with new information.